DavidJMartinProjects/customer-webservice-api/README.md

 # Springboot based web microservice.
- - This project is an example of clean code and architecture.
- - it was developed using the "api-driven first" approach.
+ - this project demonstrates the development of a RESTful web-service using an "api-driven first" approach.
+ - high focus on clean, maintainable code, tested at the appropriate level for production.

 ## frameworks used:
-- doc generation - openapi
+- doc generation: openapi
+- build: maven, maven code generator
-- db - jpa, h2
+- db: jpa, h2 (relational db)
 - utils: model-mapper
 - test :
   - integration testing (@SpringBootTest)